individual pfctl snort2c tables per interface only blocking IPs for specific interface when a rule triggers in snort/suricata

 Having separate tables for each interface also allows you to restore connectivity for a network/service, when a rule triggers inadvertently, very precisely without interrupting other networks.

-#3 Updated by Bill Meeks about 2 months ago
+#3 Updated by Bill Meeks 4 months ago

 I understand better now.
 I am not against having unique blocking tables for each interface, but implementing that requires the buy-in and support of the pfSense developers.
 I am only a volunteer package creator/maintainer for the Snort and Suricata packages.
 I don't make decisions for the bigger pfSense world.